 Interface Consulting has extensive experience evaluating and preparing acceleration-related claims for our clients.
-The old saying that “Time is money” is especially true on construction projects.
-Typically, construction contracts clearly spell out key milestone dates, completion dates, and possibly liquidated damages for delay or early completion bonuses.
+The saying “Time is money” is especially true on construction projects.
+Typically, construction contracts clearly spell out key milestone dates, completion dates, and possibly liquidated damages for delay or bonuses for early completion.
 Thus, time plays an important factor in project decisions.

 Agreed-upon project schedules allow the owner the opportunity to efficiently plan its production operations and therefore generate revenue, while the contractor can efficiently plan its use of labor, equipment, and resources to optimize the construction process.
 Acceleration occurs when a contractor’s work is expedited to complete a particular work activity earlier than planned.
 A contractor may accelerate voluntarily in order finish the project earlier to move on to its next job, to mitigate its own delays and inefficiencies, or to save money by reducing the project duration, in which case an acceleration claim is unlikely.
 Additionally, the contractor may decide to accelerate the work in an attempt to complete the project earlier than scheduled to meet project completion bonuses for early completion.
 Typically, these voluntary decisions by the contractor to accelerate do not result in acceleration claims, as it was the contractor’s decision to accelerate the work.